Aldikrasniqi/AldiKrasniqi/README.md

+Hi, I'm Aldi 👋,
-Hi, I'm Aldi, I work on all things on web (heavy frontend) mostly develop with JavaScript related stuff (TypeScript, node.js with all sorts of apis (graphql, trpc, rest)).
+I work on all things on web (heavy frontend) mostly develop with JavaScript related stuff (TypeScript, node.js with all sorts of apis (graphql, trpc, rest)).

+More technically I do:
+ Tailwind for styling.
-I rely on Tailwind for styling and for menaging UI I prefer using React and Vue often with frameworks like Remix, Next or Nuxt.
+ UI development with React and Vue, often with Remix, Next.js, or Nuxt.

-I like Test-Driven Development (TDD) so i can know my code not only works but also provides a great user experience.

-Currently learning UI engineering and Building a clean frontend with reusable components, just like Lego.
+ Test-driven development primarily with Jest, Cypress, and Vitest.
+ APIs with node.js.
+ Deployment with Vercel, Netlify, or Docker.
+ CI/CD pipelines with GitHub Actions, Jenkins.

+Still learning javascript cuz its never enough.

 Apart from coding, you'll see me around:

-* Hitting the gym daily or riding my downhill bike.
-* Swimming in the summer and snowboarding in the winter.
-* Diving into strategy games like Dota or League of Legends in my downtime.
+* gym, biking, swimming, snowboarding, and playing league of legends.

 I occasionally write on https://aldikrasniqi.tech/blog